 The TODO file in the source code repository provides an extensive list of things which will be eventually handled in one or another way.
 Here is a short list of essential items:

 Add hooks for other tools – to allow smooth integration with various font editors.
+Some of them already support a direct call of ttfautohint, but more has to be done, especially for fine-tuning blue-zones and the like.

 Emit the actions in the high-level hinting command languages – those used in other tools, such as Visual TrueType (VTT) or FontLab, instead of only emitting final low-level bytecode.
 This will allow designers to fine tune the results by hand – essential for those tricky glyphs that require intelligent decisions by a human